 - 1/2 cup finely chopped onion

 - breadcrumbs (optional)

 Cook macaroni and drain.
 Melt butter in saucepan and saute onion until tender.
 Whisk in flour, garlic powder and Worcestershire sauce.
 Gradually whisk in milk.
 Cook – stirring over medium heat until it boils and thickens.
 Remove from heat.
-Whisk in cheese and sour cream.
+Stir in cheese and sour cream.
 Add salmon.
-Turn into 2 quart casserole and add macaroni.
+Combine the sauce and cooked macaroni.
+Turn into 2 quart casserole.
 Top with 1/2 cup of bread crumbs and dabs of butter.
 Bake at 350 degrees for 20-25 minutes.

-note: I mix the macaroni into the sauce before turning it into the casserole dish – less mess.
-If you’ve made the casserole ahead of time, you may need to increase your cooking time by 5-10 minutes as it will be cold.
+note: If you’ve made the casserole ahead of time, you may need to increase your cooking time by 5-10 minutes as it will be cold.